stonepros/stone/doc/rados/operations/health-checks.rst

 `available_from_bluestore` one can consider reducing BlueFS allocation unit size.
 To simulate available space when allocation unit is different do::

-  ceph daemon osd.123 bluestore bluefs available <alloc-unit-size>
+  stone daemon osd.123 bluestore bluefs available <alloc-unit-size>

 BLUESTORE_FRAGMENTATION
 _______________________